What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 Just 1/4 teaspoon of this extract can replace a glass of sugar.

-Syrup - sweet goodness
+Syrup - sweet good

 Powder